-Comment: The proposed alterations and additions to the existing dwelling and associated workings including a swimming pool are consistent with the design of dwelling houses in the immediate area.
-The resultant dwelling house will be compatible with neighbouring developments with no adverse residential amenity impacts in terms of views, privacy and overshadowing.
+Comment: The proposed alterations and additions are consistent with recent approvals granted in the Avalon Beach locality and consistent with neighbouring developments with no adverse residential amenity impacts in terms of views, privacy or overshadowing.

 - Relationship and compatibility of adjacent land uses?

 - sunlight access (overshadowing)

 - visual and acoustic privacy

 - views and vistas

 - edge conditions such as boundary treatments and fencing